byterubpay/byterub-site/_posts/2019-06-08-logs-for-the-Community-meeting-held-on-2019-06-08.md

 **\<rehrar>** oops, the first should read: 1, 1, 2.5
 **\<rehrar>** I'm hearing a lot of support for thirds.
 **\<rehrar>** Is everyone ok with that?
-**\<midipoet>** for the record, i also think that OSTIF seem to have been extremely helpful to Monero from a practical perspective.
+**\<midipoet>** for the record, i also think that OSTIF seem to have been extremely helpful to ByteRub from a practical perspective.
 **\<rehrar>** thirds means $1,500 each
 **\<rehrar>** which sounds fine to me
 **\<Mochi101>** 3rds